ONSdigital/dp-cli/README.md

 **Required:**

-The DP CLI uses Go Modules so requires a go version of **1.19** or later (ideally the latest)

-Ensure `session-manager-plugin` is installed by running the following command
+Check that `session-manager-plugin` is installed by running the following command

 ```shell
 which session-manager-plugin